chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 * If you add QDE to a domain.
 * If you would like to use your own SSL/TLS certificates.

-Essentially, in any scenario where the **fully-qualified domain name (FQDN)** of the QDE server is being modified, you will need to ensure that the the "Subject/Common Name" attribute on the SSL certificates matches this FQDN.
+Essentially, in any scenario where the **fully-qualified domain name (FQDN)** of the QDE server is being modified, you will need to ensure that the "Subject/Common Name" attribute on the SSL certificates matches this FQDN.
 If you are making any of the above changes, please generate new SSL certificates _after_ any changes to the FQDN have been completed.

-The `New-SslCertificates.ps1` script in the "C:\choco-setup\files" folder on the QDE VM will generate new SSL certificates for all services, move them to the appropriate locations, and configure the Nexus and Chocoaltey Central Management (CCM) services to use them.
+The `New-SslCertificates.ps1` script in the "C:\choco-setup\files" folder on the QDE VM will generate new SSL certificates for all services, move them to the appropriate locations, and configure the Nexus and Chocolatey Central Management (CCM) services to use them.
 This script can be utilized in multiple certificate scenarios outlined below.
 Any time this script is run, please be mindful of the warnings below.

 > :warning: **WARNINGS**
 > * The `New-SslCertificates.ps1` script will appear to prompt for input, and also display some misleading output.
 This is due to the nature of the Java tooling by which the script interacts with Nexus.
-Please ingore any spurious prompts and output.
+Please ignore any spurious prompts and output.
-> * If you provide your own SSL certificate, your private key needs to be exportable into a Java Keystore.
+> * If you provide your own SSL certificate, your **private key** needs to be **exportable** into a Java Keystore.
 The Nexus application requires this.
 > * **Timezones** and time synchronization is critical when generating SSL Certificates.
 You'll want to ensure all hosts are utilizing the same NTP time source.
 Otherwise, there is a potential edge case of generating an SSL Certificate that is not yet valid.

 3 Scenarios for SSL Certificates: